If you are lucky enough to explore Zion National Park, then you are lucky indeed!

 What to See:

-• The Temple of Sinawava a natural amphitheater, is known as the park’s hallmark.
+• The Temple of Sinawava – a natural amphitheater that is the park’s hallmark.
 It is an easy 2-mile paved Riverside trail walk that follows the Virgin River upstream, leading to the Narrows.

-• The Grotto – a shaded picnic area among cottonwood trees, is a great place to relax, read, or journal.
+• The Grotto – a shaded picnic area among cottonwood trees.
+It’s a great place to relax, read, or journal.

 • Weeping Rock – Dripping springs create beautiful hanging gardens and mini waterfalls.
-It’s a steep hike but short – stunning views of Angels Landing and Big Bend.
+It’s a steep but short hike with stunning views of Angels Landing and Big Bend.

 • Zion-Mt Carmel Highway Tunnel – Built in the 1920s, this 12-mile scenic drive with spectacular views of the canyon below and the Great Arch connects Zion Canyon to the east side of the park.

 • Canyon Overlook Trail – This one-mile trail has beautiful views of Zion Canyon.
-It begins at a higher elevation, is short, and the parking area is very limited.
+It begins at a higher elevation and is short.
+Be aware that the parking area is very limited.

-• Court of the Patriarchs – You will find beautiful views of Abraham, Isaac, and Jacob peaks – named by Frederick Fisher in 1916 for the biblical figures.
+• Court of the Patriarchs You will find beautiful views of Abraham, Isaac, and Jacob Peaks, which were named after biblical figures by Frederick Fisher in 1916.

 Yvonne’s Zion National Park Photo Gallery